 Everyone should have a good bird dog at some point in their lives.
-Keep it simple and stay safe with these bird dog hunting gifts sure to please just about any bird hunter.
+Keep it simple and stay safe with these upland bird hunting gift ideas sure to please just about any bird hunter.
 Bird hunting season is here, and with that, we put together a list of our favorite gear for hunting grouse and pheasant for a day in the field with your German Shorthaired Pointer or other 4 legged hunting pals

 You most likely won’t win any women over with the smell this stuff puts off but hey it works to keep mosquitos from biting.
 Depending on your blood type, what you eat and your internal and external energy mosquitos may be attracted to your blood.
 They sure are mine.
 Thankfully Ben’s Tick & Insect Repellant does the trick in stopping mosquito bites in there tracks.